Combined Tertiary Information Evening at Saints

 Year 12 Tertiary applications

-Applications for university entry in most States of Australia open on Monday August 5 and close on Monday 30 September.
-All Year 12 boys will be provided with resources to support their applications and the Careers Counsellor will be conducting sessions with the Year 12s commencing in Week 3 to explain the application processes and to provide advice as needed.
-Any boys wishing to discuss their plans for 2020 and beyond or need any assistance with their applications can arrange to meet with the Careers Counsellor.
+Applications for university entry in most States of Australia opened on Monday August 5 and close on Monday 30 September.
+In week 3, all Year 12 boys were allocated a time to attend small group sessions with the Careers Counsellor to introduce them to the processes they will need to follow for those considering tertiary pathways.
+In addition to the presentations and discussions at this meeting, resources and handouts were provided to the boys to support their applications in South Australia and interstate.
+These resources and presentations are also available for the boys and parents on Keystone – Learning Resource ID of JQ9ZXS.
+Any boys wishing to discuss their plans for 2020 and beyond, or need any assistance with their applications can arrange to meet with the Careers Counsellor.

 Monash University Information webinar

-Monash University is a highly ranked institution in Australia.
-It is a member of the Group of 8 universities and has wide and comprehensive range of courses, including undergraduate medicine.
+Monash University is a member of the Group of 8 universities and has wide and comprehensive range of courses, including undergraduate medicine.
 Monash University is holding an information webinar for prospective students and their parents.
 It is an opportunity to interact with key members of the University.
-The Monash Information Evening – Webinar is being held on Wednesday 28 August from 6.30pm – 8.00pm.
+The Monash Information Evening – Webinar is being held on Wednesday 28 August from 6.30pm – 8pm.
 Participants need to register at https://www.monash.edu/information-evenings/webinar

 University of Melbourne